 All youth and young adults between the ages of 16 and 30 are invited to join a life-changing pilgrimage to Taizé, France, a place which is filled with deep Christian spirituality and broad ecumenism.
 This week-long experience will be led by Bishop Sudarshana Devadhar.
-Watch the short video below to see more.
+Watch the videos below to see more.

 Discover an inner peace as you meet Jesus through simple living where He is waiting for you.
 Prayer, singing, Bible reflection, and sharing are some of the opportunities the Taizé experience provides to deepen the relationship between your faith and all aspects of your life.
 The pilgrimage will help to fulfill the mission of our Conference and churches—to make disciples for Jesus Christ who are committed to sharing the gospel, in word and deed, throughout the world.